Which type of surgery is best to repair a hernia in the groin?

 - Open surgery has fewer risks of complications – in keyhole surgery there is a greater risk the surgeon can accidentally damage the bowel.

-- Keyhole surgery has a faster recovery time in recurrent cases, where a hernia returns, or if it is bilateral repair, with a hernia on either side.
+- Keyhole surgery has a faster recovery time in recurrent cases, where a hernia returns, or if it is a bilateral repair, with a hernia on either side.

 The type of surgery chosen may also be based on the patient's circumstances: